voxel51/fiftyone/docs/source/teams/teams_plugins.rst

 .. note:: Ensure that the plugins are available to the Orchestrator, either by installing them on the same machine or by making them available via a shared filesystem

-- Install the FiftyOne Airflow DAG // todo: link this
+- Install the `FiftyOne Airflow DAG <https://github.com/voxel51/fiftyone-plugins/blob/main/dags/airflow/check_delegated_operations.py>`_ on the Orchestrator.
+The airflow dag folder path can be found at `/home/<user>/airflow/dags` on the Orchestrator.

 Teams UI
 --------